There are around 30 companies and over 20 research groups currently at Begbroke.

 Led by Professor Nicholas Hankins, the Sustainable Water Engineering Group at Begbroke conducts fundamental and applied research into technologies for potable water production, desalination and waste-water treatment.

-Electrical Power Group
+Energy and Power Group

 EPG is a multidisciplinary team of electrical, mechanical, chemical, civil engineers and physicists, developing innovative electrical and mechanical engineering tools and techniques used to produce smart, highly efficient, high performance energy system components.
 Strongly focused on industrial collaboration and spin-out activities, larger scale lab work is carried out at Begbroke Science Park.